ervinpepic/eSupermart/wp-content/plugins/all-in-one-wp-migration/readme.txt

 If you have WordPress version between 3.3 and 5.8.1 and PHP version between 5.2.17 and 8.0.10, you are good to go.
 All-in-One WP Migration also supports all versions of MySQL and MariaDB.

 **Features Spotlight:**

 * Supports custom uploads, plugins, theme folders, and more.
 * Available in over 50 language translations - including Japanese.
+* Accessible for individuals with disabilities (WCAG 2.1 AA Level compliant)
 * No limitations on host or operating system.
 * Supports a vast range of hosting providers -- [click here for a full list of supported providers.](https://help.servmask.com/knowledgebase/supported-hosting-providers/)
 * A long list of [premium extensions](https://servmask.com/products) that gives you the power to do more.